 What if a transaction spans two different years?
+Follow the money!

 Imagine you invoice a client on 1 March 2020, and they pay you on 1 May 2020.
 You've invoiced in one tax year, and been paid in the other one.
 Which year should it be in?

-The good news is that untied helps you follow the rules as simply as possible.
+The good news is that untied helps you follow the rules as simple as possible.
 For tax purposes, you can just look at when the cash comes in or out.
 Just find the relevant money in or money out and tag it.